FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/09-Managed-Identities/01-Overview/README.md

 | **User-Assigned** | Created as an independent Azure resource and can be assigned to multiple Azure resources. |

 Both identity types authenticate through Microsoft Entra ID and use Azure RBAC for authorization.

 ---

+## Service Principal Lifecycle

+When a Managed Identity is enabled, Microsoft Entra ID automatically creates a corresponding **Service Principal**.

+This Service Principal appears in **Enterprise Applications** with the type **Managed Identity**.

+For a **System-Assigned Managed Identity**, the Service Principal shares the lifecycle of the Azure resource:

+- Created automatically when the Managed Identity is enabled.
+- Deleted automatically when the Azure resource is deleted.

+Deleting the resource also removes the associated Service Principal and its Azure RBAC role assignments.

+A **User-Assigned Managed Identity** has its own independent lifecycle and remains available until explicitly deleted.

+---

+## Identity Assignment Limits

+Managed Identity assignment depends on the identity type.

+- An Azure resource can have **only one System-Assigned Managed Identity**.
+- A resource can have **multiple User-Assigned Managed Identities**, subject to the limits of the Azure service.
+- A resource can use both a **System-Assigned** and one or more **User-Assigned Managed Identities** simultaneously.

+This flexibility allows applications to use dedicated identities for different workloads while maintaining a single resource.

+---